localgovdrupal/docs/docs/src/devs/getting-started/working-with-lando.md

 ## LocalGov Drupal local installation, with Composer and Lando

+If you haven't yet installed Composer and Docker Desktop, see [Getting Started](/devs/getting-started/) for instructions on how to install these requirements.

 Now that we have all the required dependencies in place (Composer, Docker Desktop and Lando), we can create our first LocalGov Drupal project locally.